Papermaking

 Papermaking is the process of manufacturing paper and cardboard, which are widely used for printing, writing, and packaging, and numerous other purposes.
 Today almost all paper is made using industrial machinery, while handmade paper survives as a specialized craft and a medium for artistic expression.

 In papermaking, a dilute suspension consisting mostly of separate cellulose fibres in water is drained through a sieve-like screen, so that a mat of randomly interwoven fibres is laid down.
 Water is further removed from this sheet by pressing, sometimes aided by suction or vacuum, or heating.
 Once dry, a generally flat, uniform and strong sheet of paper is achieved.

 Before the invention and current widespread adoption of automated machinery, all paper was made by hand, formed or laid one sheet at a time by specialized laborers.
-Even today those who make paper by hand use tools and technologies quite similar to those existing hundreds of years ago, as originally developed in Ancient China, and then improved in Han Dynasty of China (BC 202 - 220CE) by Cai Lun, or those further modified in Islamic world in 8th Century.
+Even today those who make paper by hand use tools and technologies quite similar to those existing hundreds of years ago, as originally developed in China and other regions of Asia, or those further modified in Europe.
 Handmade paper is still appreciated for its distinctive uniqueness and the skilled craft involved in making each sheet, in contrast with the higher degree of uniformity and perfection at lower prices achieved among industrial products.